 Hand surgery is an effective approach to treat injuries and diseases that cause pain and impair function, strength, and flexibility of your fingers, hand, and wrist.
-Your orthopedic hand and wrist specialist may recommend surgery if you have one or more of the following conditions:
+Your orthopedic Hand Wrist specialist may recommend surgery if you have one or more of the following conditions:

-- Your hand and wrist pain continue despite nonsurgical treatments
+- Your Hand Wrist pain continue despite nonsurgical treatments

 - You have lost normal function of your hand

 - You can no longer perform daily tasks or activities

 - If your condition or injury limits your athletic performance

 - Advanced Hand Wrist arthritis

 During your pre-operative consultation with an orthopedic specialist, you will receive information about your specific procedure and have the opportunity to ask questions in order to obtain a more thorough understanding of the process.
 We have shared a list of frequently asked patient questions that you may wish to ask during your appointment.

 Am I a good candidate for this procedure?